FBakkensen/bctddflow/.aiwork/tdd-workflow-plan.md

 4. Sets explicit error handling preferences ($ErrorActionPreference = 'Stop')
 5. Verifies the container exists and is running using structured Docker output formats
 6. Provides a complete workflow that:
+   - Prepares the app source for compilation
+   - Prepares the test app source for compilation
    - Compiles the main application using alc.exe on the host machine
    - Compiles the test application using alc.exe on the host machine
    - Deploys the compiled app packages to the Business Central container